- Can dogs see colour?

-Do our dog companions have the same appreciation as us for the green grass in the park and the bright red toy hiding in it?
+Do our dog companions have the same appreciation as us, humans, for the green grass in the park and the bright red toy hiding in it?
 Do colours look blurred from a canine perspective?
 And do dogs even see colour?
-Thanks to recent studies, we are starting to gain a better understanding of dog vision.
+Thanks to recent studies, dog vision, a topic that has long been filled with myths and speculations, is not as mysterious as it used to be.
 Here is how dogs really see the world.

 Can dogs see colour?